appacademy-starters/react-use-effect-practice/README.md

 hook).

-The goal of this project is to practice different use cases for `useEffect` in *React* to improve understanding and confidence.
+The goal of this project is to practice different use cases for `useEffect` in *React* to improve your understanding and build confidence in your skills.

 * Debugging prop changes
 * Debugging state changes